denoland/dotland/public/posts/deno_in_2020.md

 # Deno in 2020

+2020 brought a lot of action to the Deno project.
+Starting with major refactor of low level infrastructure, through API stabilizations, 1.0 release, overhauls of major parts of the system, wrapping up the year by shipping the single most requested feature.
+Buckle up for 2020 rewind in Deno!

 ### January: Goodbye libdeno, hello rusty_v8

 `libdeno` was a C++ library that facilitated an interface between V8 engine and